 Interest rates around the world are now at historic lows, and are set to remain there for an extended period of time.
 Yen portfolio managers have had to contend with low and negative rates for many years, however interest rates in USD and AUD are now approaching zero.
 And it is not just interest rate markets that are facing negative prices: the front futures contract for crude oil turned negative in April.
-This pricing environment causes serious problems for many option pricing models.
+This negative rate environment causes serious problems for many option model pricing.

 The most common family of option pricing models relies on underlying prices (interest rates for interest rate options) following a log-normal distribution.
 These models cannot operate when underlying prices are negative, and their accuracy suffers as prices approach zero.